 For some *very* special applications of the digimode terminal, it is possible to invoke any interpreter command (not only interpreter commands for the digimode terminal ) from the transmit window.
 The commands must be embedded in angle braces, and preceeded with an exclamation mark like in the following examples.

-Here are some examples for text in the TX window, with interpreter commands which will be invoked when the transmit pointer reaches them:
+Here is an example for text in the TX window, with an interpreter command which will be invoked when the transmit pointer reaches it: